sun-data/optika/docs/index.rst

 Tutorials
 =========

-Jupyter notebook examples on how to use :mod:`optika.
+Jupyter notebook examples on how to use :mod:`optika`.

 .. toctree::
     :maxdepth: 1